danilovmy/django-tof/README.md

 # django-tof
 Django models translation on fly 🛸️
-THIS FORK IS THE NEXT VERSION OF DJANGO_TOF
+THIS FORK IS THE NEXT VERSION OF DJANGO_TOF V 1.0
 ----
-This project was initiated, promoted and accompanied by winePad GmbH.
-All development based on ideas, experience and financing by winePad GmbH (winePad.at).
+This project was initiated, promoted and accompanied by winePad GmbH (winePad.at).
+All development based on ideas, experience and support from Maxim Danilov (winePad GmbH).
 ----

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/i0QJJJEMKSU/0.jpg)](https://www.youtube.com/watch?v=i0QJJJEMKSU)